DualAxles/DualAxles/pages/scooters/scooters.md

 <h3 id="they don't take up much space">They Don't Take up Much Space</h3>

-Have you ever been in a city wondering what parking space you're going to squeeze your car into?
+Have you ever been to a city wondering what parking space you're going to squeeze your car into?
 It's way easier to find a place to park your scooter because they're so much smaller than a car.

 Scooters are perfect forms of transportation for city-dwellers.
-Depending where you live, some places allow you to lane split or travel on the shoulder leaving all of that traffic behind you.
+Depending on where you live, some places allow you to lane split or travel on the shoulder leaving all of that traffic behind you.

 <h3 id="simple & cheap maintenance">Simple and Cheap Maintenance</h3>

 Taking care of your scooter is key for its longevity, and it's easy for any average joe to learn.

-Engine oil and tire pressure are going to be the most frequent maintences you'll need to keep track of.
+Engine oil and tire pressure are going to be the most frequent maintenance you'll need to keep track of.
 Both are inexpensive and the oil you buy will last you a very long time considering scooters don't use much

 <h3 id="they're simply a blast to cruise around on">They're Simply a Blast to Cruise Around on</h3>

 Cruising around on the open road on two wheels will always be fun.

-The adventures you go on and the memories you make will last you a life time.
+The adventures you go on and the memories you make will last you a lifetime.

 <h2 id="50ccscooters">50cc Scooters</h2>